CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Overall-Network-Health.md

    {{<figure src="/images/netq/validation-summary-l3-int-health-42.png" width="500">}}

    The health of interfaces, VLANs, and link MTUs is represented on the left side of the card.
 Hover over the chart for each type of validation to see detailed results.
-The right side of the card provides a listing of devices with failures related to interfaces, VLANs, and link MTUs.
+The right side of the card displays devices with failures related to interfaces, VLANs, and link MTUs.

 {{</tab>}}

 {{</tabs>}}

 ### View Devices with the Most Issues

-It is useful to know which devices are experiencing the most issues with their system services, network services, or interfaces in general, as this can help focus troubleshooting efforts toward selected devices versus the service itself.

 To view devices with the most issues, select **Most failures** from the filter above the table on the right.